CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 ### QA
 Make sure all eligible class period appear.
-When the user choose a class, make sure the correct possible period was highlighted and make sure the class doesn't creat any conflicts.
+When the user choose a class, make sure the correct possible period was highlighted and make sure the class doesn't create any conflicts.

 ## More App Accessibility
 ### Functionality
 Our website will be mobile friendly.
 We will also ensure that all gestures will work between all platforms.
 For example, when adding a class to the blocked schedule graphic, the user will click the class then the period they want it rather than needing to drag the class to the blocked schedule graphic.